Rogue PC Repair Technicians

 These people arrive at customers premises spouting pc jargon to baffle the customer and then charge crazy prices like £40+ per hour.
 Mostly these are untrained people using limited knowledge to make a quick buck.

 One example we seen recently was someone who called out a local "pc tech" to repair a laptop that wouldn't boot into Windows.
-The "tech" completely formatted the laptop including the user's recovery partition and replaced it with no means to recover the system rendering the system useless.
+The "tech" completely formatted the laptop including the user's recovery partition and then tried to replace the operating system with the wrong version.
+This rendered the system useless.
 Then charged the customer £60.

 Another common one we see is people constantly being told that their files / photos etc cannot be recovered.
 When a simple Boot CD / USB would save them.